NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Let us introduce you to Our World, the game that will change the world.
 As well as helping to make the world a better place, this game will be pushing the boundaries of what is currently possible with technology.
 It will feature augmented reality, virtual reality, motion detection, voice recognition and real-time emotional feedback.
 It will use technology in ways that has not been done before and in areas where it has been done, it will innovate and take it to the next level...

+The software industry has a morale & social responsibility to use technology to help create a better world rather than lead to further decline.
+It has the power to transform lives through engaging people with innovative products that help them to grow and develop.
+Recent popular examples include health apps, mindfulness apps and mind training games.

+We wish to take this to the next level and help make the world a better place by using technology for good, by bringing people together and to support, guide and educate everyone on how we can all live happier, fulfilling lives and at the same time how we can help save our planet.

+We will do this by creating a suite of nextgen apps & games using the latest cutting-edge technology such as Virtual Reality, Augmented Reality, Real-time emotional feedback, face/voice recognition, motion detection and so much more.

 **Our World is an exciting immersive next generation 3D XR/IR (Infinite Reality) educational game/platform/social network/ecosystem teaching people on how to look after themselves, each other and the planet using the latest cutting-edge technology.
 It teaches people the importance of real-life face to face connections with human beings and encourages them to get out into nature using Augmented Reality similar to Pokémon Go but on a much more evolved scale.
 This is our flagship product and is our top priority due to the massive positive impact it will make upon the world...**

 ### XR/IR Gamification Layer Of The New Interplanetary Operating System

-**It is the XR/IR Gamification layer of the new interplanetary operating system, which is being built by the elite technical wizards stationed around the world.
+**It is the XR/IR Gamification layer of the new interplanetary operating system & the new internet (Web 3.0), which is being built by the elite technical wizards stationed around the world.
 This will one day replace the current tech giants such as Google, FaceBook, etc and act as the technical layer of the New Earth, which is birthing now.
 It is a 5th dimensional and ascension training platform, teaching people vital life lessons as well as acting as a real-time simulation of the real world.**

 As well as helping to make the world a better place, this game will be pushing the boundaries of what is currently possible with technology.
 It will feature augmented reality, virtual reality, motion detection, voice recognition and real-time emotional feedback.
 It will use technology in ways that has not been done before and in areas where it has been done, it will innovate and take it to the next level...